GUIDELINES ON THE WRITING AND USE OF CASE HISTORIES

 Notes: 1.
 All in the Mind, BBC Radio 4, April 2007.
 2. Ibid.

 In general, human givens practitioners produce case studies (i.e. accounts of particular therapeutic episodes) to reflect successful treatments and publish these to illustrate the approach used and the outcome for the benefit of colleagues.
 Alternatively and equally valuable are accounts of therapy which have not succeeded.
-(These latter cases, continuing or concluded, are most likely to be posted on the HGI Professional Forum, accessible only to accredited HGI members.)

 These guidelines are mainly concerned with the kinds of case studies that can be defined as narrative case studies (or case histories) where the content is presented as events in an unfolding plot with participants (patient, therapist, significant others) and actions (presenting situation, treatment, outcome, etc).